Most leaseholders must pay an annual ground rent to the freeholder.

 - have been in arrears for three years or more

 - owe £350 or more in ground rent (or a combination of ground rent, services charges and administration charges)

-If you pay what you owe, the legal action automatically stops.
-This is called relief from forfeiture.
+If you pay the arrears before the end of those 4 weeks, the legal action automatically stops.
+This is called 'relief from forfeiture'.
 Your lease continues as before.

 Get advice about forfeiture

-Get advice immediately if you are threatened with forfeiture action.
-You could lose your home if you do not.
+Get advice immediately if you are threatened with forfeiture or repossession action.
+You could lose your home.